gerardVM/terraform-aws-iam-identity-center/README.md

   - **resources:** (Optional) Map of accounts and resources to which the user should have access to.
 The resources are defined as a list of actions and resources.
 The actions and resources are defined as a list of strings.
 - **For groups:**
   - **permissions:** (Required) Map of permissions and accounts to which the group should have access to.
 The accounts are defined as a list of account aliases.
-- **Duration (Optional):** Duration of the role session.
+- **Duration:** (Optional) Duration of the role session.
 Default is PT12H.
 Format is ISO 8601 duration.
 Applicable for permissions and resources options.

 ## Notes